-Support with this may include, providing an inclusive environment by:
+Providing an inclusive environment by:

-- Ensuring appropriate seating arrangements for young people with hearing impairments; - Providing additional resources for visually impaired students i.e. enlarged books and resources; - Completing an environment audit and making appropriate adaptations to ensure a safe and accessible learning environment; - Opportunities for young people with sensory or physical difficulties to access extracurricular activities or clubs; - Access to alternative means of recording work; - Access to appropriate storage for resources and equipment; - Access to networked computers with personalised settings such as magnification; - Fostering a positive attitude towards young people with sensory and physical difficulties.
-For example, development of inclusive polices; - Undertaking risk assessments to ensure health and safety requirements are met both in school and on school trips; - Enabling the use of specialist
+- Ensuring appropriate seating arrangements for young people with hearing impairments; - Providing additional resources for visually impaired students i.e. enlarged books and resources; - Completing an environment audit and making appropriate adaptations to ensure a safe and accessible learning environment;

+• Opportunities for young people with sensory or physical difficulties to access extra-curricular activities or clubs;

+- Access to alternative means of recording work; - Access to appropriate storage for resources and equipment; - Access to networked computers with personalised settings such as magnification; - Fostering a positive attitude towards young people with sensory and physical difficulties.
+For example, development of inclusive polices;

+• Undertaking risk assessments to ensure health and safety requirements are met both in school and on school trips;

+• Enabling the use of specialist